Another new story, hope you enjoy.

 "The feast?"
 Ned said, raising an eyebrow.

 "We're having a feast?"
-Cat asked, looking at Ned, who shook his head, indicating that he didn't know.
+Cat asked, looking at Ned, who shook his head, indicating that he hadn't known of any special event planned.

 "Of course we're having a feast!
 Nothing beats a bad mood like good food!" the blond said, rubbing his hands together.
 "I'll make this one extra special!"